sjbylo/aba/README.md

 ```
-make sync
+aba sync
 ```
 This command will:
-  - trigger `make mirror` (to configure the mirror registry), if needed.
+  - trigger `aba mirror` (to configure the mirror registry), if needed.
     - for an existing registry, check the connection is available and working (be sure to set up your registry credentials in `mirror/regcreds/` first!
 See above for more).
     - or, installs Quay registry on the connected bastion (or remote host) and copies the generated pull secret and certificate into the `mirror/regcreds` directory for later use.
   - pull images from the Internet and store them in the registry.

 Now continue with "Installing OpenShift" below.

-Note that the above 'disconnected scenario' can be repeated, for example to download and install Operators as a day 2 operation or to upgrade OpenShift, by updating the `sync/imageset-sync.yaml` file and running `make sync/day2` again.
+Note that the above 'disconnected scenario' can be repeated, for example to download and install Operators as a day 2 operation or to upgrade OpenShift, by updating the `sync/imageset-sync.yaml` file and running `aba sync/day2` again.

 [Back to top](#who-should-use-aba)